hp99-git/9g-debot/README.md

    - Latest userscript can be found here: https://github.com/hp99-git/9g-debot/raw/refs/heads/main/tampermonkey/9g-debot.user.js
 1. Prebuilt Release & Browser Console.
    - Download a release: https://github.com/hp99-git/9g-debot/releases
-   - Extract and open either `app.js` or the compressed version `app-gzip.js` (exactly the same, just smaller to copy/paste).
+   - Extract, open `9g-debot.js` and copy its contents.
    - In your browser, navigate to the site, hit F12 to open your developer tools, switch to the "Console" tab, paste in the contents and hit enter.
    - The app will load on the right side of the screen and you can then close the developer tools.
 1. Build it Yourself.